threenbe/Bubble-Shooter-Game/README.md

 Code is a mess, but it works.
 And yes we never renamed the SpaceInvaders file.

-High scores couldn't be retained unfortunately due to volatile memory, but it was fun to implement anyway and we only needed it to last for one session anyway.
+High scores couldn't be retained unfortunately due to volatile memory, but it was fun to implement and we only needed it to last for one session anyway.